 The Department of Interior and the Resources Agency agree that the Agreement for Cost Sharing Related to Restoration Under Proposition 204 and the Bay-Delta Act, dated January 28, 1998 ("Ecosystem Cost Sharing Agreement"), shall remain in effect unless modified or terminated by the parties thereto under the terms of that Agreement.
 The Department of Interior and the Resources Agency confirm that the Ecosystem Cost Sharing Agreement satisfies the requirements of Proposition 204, as codified in Water Code section 78684.10, which requires a cost-sharing agreement between the State of California and the United States prior to the expenditure of the \$390 million appropriated for ecosystem restoration.
 Pursuant to paragraph II(D)(1)(a) of the Ecosystem Cost Sharing Agreement, the Secretary of the Interior and the Secretary for Resources approve the inclusion of the sources of funding listed under paragraph II(B)(2) of that agreement.
-The Department of Interior and the Resources Agency intend to amend the Ecosystem Cost Sharing Agreement.
+The Department of Interior and the Resources Agency intend to amend the Ecosystem Cost Sharing Agreement by December 31, 2000 provided both parties have the authority to do so.